Bison Mobile Pillbox

-The Bison was an improvised fighting vehicle frequently characterised as a mobile pillbox.
+The Bison Mobile Pillbox was an improvised armoured truck frequently characterised as a mobile pillbox.
 Bisons were produced in Britain during the invasion crisis of 1940-1941.
 Based on a number of different lorry chassis, it featured a fighting compartment protected by a layer of concrete.
 Bisons were used by the Royal Air Force (RAF) to protect aerodromes and by the Home Guard.
 They acquired the generic name "Bison" from their main manufacturer.

 Need

 With the Fall of France in July 1940, the British Government made efforts to prepare for the threatened invasion.
 One problem was the defence of airfields against airborne troops.

 An ideal solution for protecting the open space of an airfield was to use tanks and armoured cars.
 However, the British Army lacked heavy equipment having abandoned much of it during the evacuation of Dunkirk.
 An alternative was needed which would not compete for resources with conventional armaments.